umesh-negi/Important-Physics-Concepts/Mathematical Models/important-definitions.md

 ## 3. Negative Vector

 A negative vector of a given vector is a vector of the same magnitude but opposite in direction to that of the given vector.

+## 4. Equal Vectors

+Two vectors A and B representing same physical quantity are said to be equal if and only if they have the same magnitude and direction.